 Traditionally, during the lantern festivals locals would burn incense for good luck and make offerings at family alters on the day of the festival.
 These days, locals and tourists alike will light a small lantern and float it down the river.
 By the end of the night there are hundreds of colourful lanterns dancing across the water.

-How to celebrate the lantern festival
+How to celebrate the lantern festival in Hoi An

 As per the name, the biggest and most important feature of the lantern festival is the lanterns.
 Cute, colourful lanterns are lit with candles and placed on the river, with a wish for happiness, luck and love.